Windows Configuration

 - Link the libraries to your app

-target_link_libraries(${APP_NAME} <your other libraries> libFrameplayNative libc++_shared)
+target_link_libraries(${APP_NAME} <your other libraries> libFrameplayNative)

 - Add a custom command to copy the files from the lib directory into the build output directory.